 - 1. Students may wear navy blue or khaki traditional style pants.
 Denim, joggers and cargo pants may not be worn, and all pants must be worn at waist level.
 A belt must be worn if the pants have belt loops. - a.
 Girls in grades K-4 may also wear a tunic style jumper, a V-neck pleated jumper, or a skort in the LCA uniform plaid.
 Uniform skirts should not be worn in grades K-4. - b.
 Girls in grades 5 8 may also wear a pleated skirt or a skort in the LCA uniform plaid.
-Skirts must be of appropriate length. - Navy or khaki walking shorts will be permitted in September, May, and June.
+Skirts must be of appropriate length.
+Girls are required to wear tights/leggings with their uniform skirt from October through April. - 2.
+Navy or khaki walking shorts will be permitted in September, May, and June.
 Denim or cargo shorts, or shorts with any type of ornamentation/decoration, may not be worn.
 A belt must be worn if the shorts have belt loops. - 3.
 Students may wear a white, burgundy, or navy long or short-sleeved polo shirt.
 The LCA logo is the only logo permitted.
 A polo shirt must be tucked in if it does not have a banded bottom.
 If a t-shirt is worn under the polo shirt, it must be solid white and short sleeved, with no visible logo.
-A white, navy or burgundy turtleneck may be worn under long-sleeved polos only.

-Girls in grades K-4 may also wear long or short-sleeved white blouses or white turtlenecks with no ornamentation.

-4. Socks must be visible and may be white, navy, burgundy, gray, black or brown.
+Girls in grades K-4 may also wear long or short-sleeved white blouses. - 4.
+Socks must be visible and may be white, navy, burgundy, gray, black or brown.
 LCA spirit wear socks are also acceptable.
 Girls may also wear white, navy or black tights/leggings.
 If leggings are worn, they must be solid in color and full length.
-Socks must also be worn and must be high enough to cover the bottom of the leggings.
+Socks must also be worn and must be high enough to cover the bottom of the leggings. - 5.
+Students may wear dress or tennis shoes that are simple/conservative in color.
+Shoes that light up or contain a wheel, as well as open-toed and backless shoes (clogs, Crocs, slippers, etc.) are prohibited, along with bright, neon, camouflage, or glittery shoes.
+Shoes are to have non-marking soles.
+Students who choose to wear tennis shoes with their school uniform may wear the same shoes for PE.
+Students who choose to wear dress shoes will need a separate pair of shoes for PE. - 6.
+Students may wear solid colored cardigans, pullover sweaters, or sleeveless pullover vests in navy, burgundy, or white. - 7.
+The only hoodie permitted during the school day will be the LCA uniform hoodie.
+LCA hoodies purchased through athletics, as well as non-LCA hoodies, remain acceptable at recess as well as on dress down days. - 8.
+LCA crewneck sweatshirts and quarter zips may be worn over the uniform shirt during the school day.
+Permissible sweatshirts and quarter zips are those purchased through the online LCA spirit shop, Schoolbelles or Lands' End, those quarter zips issued to student ambassadors, or any solid-colored burgundy or navy quarter-zip.
+Quarter-zips not issued through LCA are to be unadorned or may include only a small manufacturer's logo.
+All other sweatshirts and quarter zips, including fleece jackets or attire issued through LCA athletics, are not permitted during the school day, except at recess.